+In Academic Appeals (Student Handbook)

-Financial Aid (Student Handbook; Graduate Programs Catalog)
+Financial Aid (Student Handbook; Graduate

+Programs Catalog)

-Sexual Harassment / Sexual Assault / Dating or Relationship Violence (Student Handbook) Discriminatory Conduct (Student Handbook) Student Code of Conduct (Student Handbook) Traffic Appeals (Student Handbook) Student Rights (Student Handbook) Athletics / NCAA Compliance (Athletic Handbook) Title IX (Athletic Handbook and Graduate
+Sexual Harassment / Sexual Assault / Dating or

+Relationship Violence (Student Handbook)

+Discriminatory Conduct (Student Handbook)

+Student Code of Conduct (Student Handbook)

+Student Code of Conduct (Student Handbook)

+Student Rights (Student Handbook)

+Student Rights (Student Handbook)

+Athletics / NCAA Compliance (Athletic Handbook)

+Title IX (Athletic Handbook and Graduate

+Programs Catalog)

-Programs Catalog) ADA/504(Student Handbook)
+ADA/504(Student Handbook)

-General Student Grievances (Student Handbook) All complaints should be routed through the
+General Student Grievances (Student Handbook)

-- appropriate complaint/appeals process as outlined above.Depending on the nature of the complaint, the - Depending on the nature of the complaint, the matter should be brought to the attention of the office directly responsible for that area of the College or University via email with the word complaint noted in the subject line. - For concerns that are not resolved through the informal complaint process, the student is encouraged to file a formal complaint with the Institutional Compliance Officer using the Formal Student Complaint Form.
+- All complaints should be routed through the appropriate complaint/appeals process as outlined above. - Depending on the nature of the complaint, the matter should be brought to the attention of the office directly responsible for that area of the College or University via email with the word complaint noted in the subject line. - For concerns that are not resolved through the informal complaint process, the student is encouraged to file a formal complaint with the Institutional Compliance Officer using the Formal Student Complaint Form.
 Complaints and appeals should be well-documented. - Students are encouraged to move through the appropriate campus supervisory structure and exhaust all campus complaint procedures prior to appealing to any off-campus authority.